alexboia/WP-Trip-Summary/README.md

 Thus, I developed a module to do just that: upload a GPX track, parse it and display it.

 ## Requirements
+### For running the plug-in itself
+1. PHP version 5.2.0 or greater;
-1. MySQL spatial support;
+2. MySQL version 5.7 or greater (with spatial support);
-2. Wordpress 4.0 (maybe lower, but I haven't checked it up yet so I'd rather err on the safe side for now);
+4. Wordpress 4.0 (maybe lower, but I haven't checked it up yet so I'd rather err on the safe side for now) or greater;
-3. libxml extension;
+5. libxml extension;
+6. SimpleXml extension;
-4. mysqli extension.
+7. mysqli extension;
+8. mbstring - not strictly required, but recommended;
+9. zlib - not strictly required, but recommended.

+### For development
+All of the above, with the following amendments:
+1. PHP version 5.4.0 or greater is required;
+2. xdebug extension is recommended;
+3. phpunit version 5.x installed and available in your $PATH, for running the tests;
+4. wp (wp-cli) version 2.x installed and available in your $PATH, for initializing the test environment, if needed
+5. phpcompatinfo version 5.x installed and available in your $PATH, for generating the compatibility information files
+6. cygwin, for Windows users, such as myself, for setting up the development environment, running unit tests and the build scripts, with the following requirements itself:
+   - wget command;
+   - curl command;
+   - gettext libraries;
+   - php core engine and the above-mentioned php extensions;
+   - zip command.

+## Limitations
+1. Currently it only works with the classic WordPress Editor.
+An update is planned for 0.3.
+2. Not designed for (and not tested with) multi-site installations.
+No update is currently planned.

 ## Screenshots
 ##### Editor - Info